Lukas Podolski: Górnik Zabrze

 On 6 July 2021, Podolski was announced by the Ekstraklasa club Górnik Zabrze, having signed a one-year contract that comes with the option of another year, and with the club being probably his last club before retiring, after stating it's his dream to finish his footballing career playing for Górnik.
 He made his debut on 30 July, coming on as a substitute in a 3–1 league home defeat against Lech Poznań at the Arena Zabrze.
 On 21 November 2021, he scored his first goal for Górnik Zabrze, in the Ekstraklasa home fixture against Legia Warsaw 3–2.

-On 19 May 2022 Podolski agreed to a one-year contract extension.
+On 19 May 2022, Podolski agreed to a one-year contract extension.
+Later that year, on 5 November, he scored a goal from inside his own half in a 4–1 away win against Pogoń Szczecin.
+On 19 May 2023, he extended his Górnik contract until 2025.
+In May 2025, he signed a one-year contract extension.

 International career

 International debut and breakthrough

-In late 2003, after several impressive performances in his first few Bundesliga games, Polish media suggested then-Polish national team coach Paweł Janas should check Podolski out, as he was still eligible to play for Poland.
+In late 2003, after several impressive performances in his first few Bundesliga games, Polish media suggested then-Poland national team coach Paweł Janas should check Podolski out, as he was still eligible to play for Poland.
 Janas ignored the request stating in one of the press interviews that "as for today we have much better strikers in Poland and I don't see a reason to call up a player just because he played one or two good matches in the Bundesliga.
 He's not even a regular starter at his club."
-By that time Podolski was still interested in representing Poland, but as the season progressed German media increasingly highlighted his performances to suggest he should be called up to the German national team.
+By that time Podolski was still interested in representing Poland, but as the season progressed German media increasingly highlighted his performances to suggest he should be called up to the Germany national team.
 When his full potential was finally unveiled, he had already decided to represent Germany.
 At the end of the season Köln were relegated, but Podolski impressed so much, that he held his debut for Rudi Völler's Germany on 6 June 2004, at age 19, in Kaiserslautern against Hungary with a late substitute appearance.
 He had become the first second-division player since 1975 to break into the national team.